MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-register-new-items.md

 ---
-title: Create Item Cards for Goods or Services| Microsoft Docs
+title: Create Item Cards for Goods or Services (contains video)
-description: You create item cards for services that you sell as hours and for physical products, such as assembly items, finished goods, components, or raw material, that you sell from your inventory.
+description: You create item cards for services that you sell as hours and for physical products, such as assembly items, finished goods, that you sell from your inventory.
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: item, finished good, component, raw material, assembly item ms.date: 04/27/2020 ms.author: sgroespe
+ms.search.keywords: item, finished good, component, raw material, assembly item, item substitution ms.search.form: 30, 5717, 31, 32, 346, 9091, 5718, 5716, 5720, 1384, 1383, 35, 5404, 1378, 5719
+ms.date: 09/24/2021
+ms.author: edupont
-ms.openlocfilehash: 506576c6ecbc707dd44ce23294ce7eb8b6e89329
+ms.openlocfilehash: 26fb6e98934968a9ed1e11309d3e7f2834e0e4b8
-ms.sourcegitcommit: 7d54d8abe52e0546378cf760f5082f46e8441b90
+ms.sourcegitcommit: 189bf08d7ddf6c8b7ef2c09058c6847aa6e590d3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/30/2020
+ms.lasthandoff: 01/31/2022
-ms.locfileid: "3324166"
+ms.locfileid: "8059586"
 ---
 # <a name="register-new-items"></a>Register New Items

 Items, among other products, are the basis of your business, the goods or services that you trade in.
 Each item must be registered as an item card.

 Item cards hold the information that is required to buy, store, sell, deliver, and account for items.

 The item card can be of type **Inventory**, **Service**, or **Non-Inventory** to specify if the item is a physical inventory unit, a labour time unit, or a physical unit that is not tracked in inventory.
 For more information, see [About Item Types](inventory-about-item-types.md).

 An item can be structured as a parent item with underlying child items in a bill of materials (BOM).
-In [!INCLUDE[d365fin](includes/d365fin_md.md)], a bill of material can be either an assembly BOM or a production BOM, depending on its use.
+In [!INCLUDE[prod_short](includes/prod_short.md)], a bill of material can be either an assembly BOM or a production BOM, depending on its use.
 For more information, see [Work with Bills of Material](inventory-how-work-BOMs.md).

 If you purchase the same item from more than one vendor, you can connect those vendors to the item card.
 The vendors will then appear on the **Item Vendor Catalogue** page, so that you can easily select an alternate vendor.